QualiChain/consortium/README.md

 3. Now another HEI will vote in favor of the new HEI joining the consortium.
 Open the ``accounts.txt`` file and choose another HEI account to get a different voter.
 * Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
 * Run ``npm start``
-* Now you can vote on the registration of a new HEI by clicking on it.
+* The new HEI appears in the "Pending HEI registrations" form.
+Now you can vote on the registration of a new HEI by clicking on it.
 * Since the threshold value is 2 by default, a positive vote will make this poll successful.
 If you open the application again you will see the admission of the HEI is no longer pending.

 ### Testing (Cancel HEI)